antmicro/renode-zephyr-tech-talk/03-twister/README.md

 ## Enabling Renode support in boards

-To enable Renode support for the ``unleashed`` target, the following entries have been added.
+To enable Renode support for the ``unleashed`` target, the entries below have been added.

 In ``unleashed.yaml``: